pluarant/pluarant.github.io/use-cases.md

 <!-- <span class="icon default-bg circle"><i class="fa fa-diamond"></i></span> -->
 <h3>Connect your data source in real-time</h3>
 <div class="separator clearfix"></div>
-<p>Machine learning and artificial intelligence are transforming almost every field; customer support, predictions, search, etc.., and open solutions from Google, Amazon, Microsoft makes it even easier for apps to integrate AI in their own system.
+<p>Machine learning and artificial intelligence are transforming almost every field; customer support, predictions, search, etc.., and open solutions from Google, Amazon, Microsoft make it even easier for apps to integrate AI in their own system.
 Most AI services are meaningful when they process real-time input data and send processed output data in real-time.
-This is where mesibo helps, by delivering input data from your users to your AI backend and back with ultra low latency and guaranteed delivery.</p>
+This is where mesibo helps, by delivering input data from your users to your AI backend and back with ultra-low latency and guaranteed delivery.</p>
 </div>
 </div>
 </div>